-All Day-24 hrs: Check the box to make the rule active all day for the days selected above.
+All Day - 24 hrs: Check the box to make the rule active All Day for the days selected above.

-Time format: Select either 24-hour or 12-hour format for time display.
+Time format: Select whether you would like to use 24-hour or 12-hour time format.

-Start Time: Enter the time for the rule to become active on each of the days selected above.
+Start Time: Enter the Time for the rule to become active on each of the days selected above.

-End Time: Enter the time for the rule to become inactive on each of the days selected above.
+End Time: Enter the Time for the rule to become inactive on each of the days selected above.

 Click Add to add the rule to the Schedule Rules List.
-Click Clear to clear all fields.
+Click Cancel to clear all fields.

-Schedule Rules This table displays a summary of all current schedule rules.
+Schedule Rules This table displays a summary of all current Schedule Rules.
 Click delete the rule from the list.

-List. on the Edit icon to edit the rule, or click on the Delete icon to
+List: on the Edit icon to edit the rule, or click on the Trash icon to